Chapter 4:

 I chime in with, "Wouldn't surprise me.
 It'd be awfully easy to control a population when you have all their money."

 I watch from the comfort of my cage the rich humans mingle with the even richer humans, presumably attempting to strike a trade deal or scrounge up some favours.
 I suppose this is a good opportunity for that.
 There's even vendors set up, selling out their goods and games prepared for the children not permitted in the cathedral.
 Suddenly, the crowd takes interest in a particular woman, surrounding her and making friendly gestures.
-Even the fighting rings, that were just raging with spectators, suddenly feel empty as thier attention shifts.
+Even the small fighting rings, that were just raging with spectators, suddenly feel empty as their attention shifts.
 The woman's knights keep the crowd under control, only letting one or two merchants through at a time.
 The princess of Solaris, patiently speaks with each of them.

 This is actually a really good opportunity for them.
 For some reason that pisses me off.
 Through her, they'll have connections to the most powerful person in Solaris.
 The most powerful person...